 California Court Order – Honored Everywhere in US and Worldwide

-California Name Change Laws (see California CCP 1275-1279.5, below) let you get your child’s name changed by Petitioning the Superior Court of the County where the child lives now.
+California Name Change Laws (see California CCP 1275-1279.5, below) let you get your child’s name changed by Petitioning whether same-sex parents or not the Superior Court of the County where the child lives now.
 The Petition has to include the information required by the State of California.
 The Judicial Council of California has created standardized forms used in every California County.
 The State doesn’t require any documents from you besides the filled out forms from the Judicial Council.
 Local Courts have their own rules too.
 Your County Court may have additional requirements for you, on top of what California Requires.
 When it’s time for you to file your Petition, you need to find out what your Particular Superior Court in your particular county requires besides the State Forms.
 Your local county court has a website that will give you information that they require with your Petition for Child’s Name Change.
 Not all court websites are easy to get around in, so have patience or have someone like us help you.
 Some County Courts also require certain documentation to process the Petition for Change of Name.
 For instance, some courts require you to prove residency in the County.
 Some courts require that you show government issued photo ID.

 Child’s Name Change Requirements for California